 A list of recent MRPs can be found on that same page.
 If you are in search of a topic don’t hesitate to talk to any of the professors or to the graduate program director.

 Thank you for submitting your applications for the start in the Fall of 2020.
+This cycle is now closed.

 Successful completion of a four year Bachelor’s degree, or equivalent, in a relevant discipline, with a minimum average of B+.
 Applicants must have taken econometrics, mathematical economics, and advanced macroeconomics and microeconomics at the undergraduate honours level.
 Brock’s equivalent to those courses are respectively ECON 3P90, ECON 3Q91, ECON 4P13 and ECON 4P14.
 Applicants must demonstrate proficiency in English and suitability for Co-op placement, if applicable.
 Meeting the above requirements does not imply admission.
 Performance is also measured relative to other applicants.
 Priority is given to students without a Master’s degree.
 Students with a Master degree in Economics will not be admitted.